How to fly business class on an economy budget

 While it may seem tempting to assume that signing up for a frequent flyer card is all you’ll need to do to be living it up in business class, the reality is, in order to earn any of the really juicy rewards with a credit card, you will need to spend quite a decent chunk of money.
 And to get the full benefit you’ll need to be paying it off in full each month to avoid being slugged with high interest charges.

-If this fits within your lifestyle and budget, and you are confident in your ability to manage a credit card and make your required repayments, then a frequent flyer credit card can potentially be a way to earn a nice little bonus now and again.
+If this fits within your lifestyle and budget, and you’re confident in your ability to manage a credit card and make your required repayments, then a frequent flyer credit card can potentially be a way to earn a nice little bonus now and again.

-If you infrequently use a credit card, though, or are unlikely to spend enough money to earn a meaningful number of reward points or struggle to pay off the balance each month, then you may find that a frequent flyer credit card is not worth the annual fee, or the higher rates that typically come with reward cards.
+If you infrequently use a credit card, though, or are unlikely to spend enough money to earn a meaningful number of reward points or struggle to pay off the balance each month, then you may find that a frequent flyer credit card is not worth the higher annual fee or interest rates that typically come with reward cards.

 As seen from the example above, even if a credit card offers you a big haul of bonus signup points, a large spend may be required to get them, and going into unnecessary debt to earn frequent flyer points may not be a wise financial move.